Inbreeding: Domestic animals

-An intensive form of inbreeding where an individual S is mated to his daughter D1, granddaughter D2 and so on, in order to maximize the percentage of S's genes in the offspring.
+An intensive form of linebreeding where an individual S is mated to his daughter D1, granddaughter D2 and so on, in order to maximize the percentage of S's genes in the offspring.
 87.5% of D3's genes would come from S, while D4 would receive 93.75% of their genes from S.

-Breeding in domestic animals is primarily assortative breeding (see selective breeding).
+Breeding in domestic animals is primarily selective breeding.
 Without the sorting of individuals by trait, a breed could not be established, nor could poor genetic material be removed.

 Homozygosity is the case where similar or identical alleles combine to express a trait that is not otherwise expressed (recessiveness).
 Inbreeding exposes recessive alleles through increasing homozygosity.

 Breeders must avoid breeding from individuals that demonstrate either homozygosity or heterozygosity for disease causing alleles.
 The goal of preventing the transfer of deleterious alleles may be achieved by reproductive isolation, sterilization, or, in the extreme case, culling.
-Culling is not strictly necessary if genetics are the only issue in hand.
-Small animals such as cats and dogs may be sterilized, but in the case of large agricultural animals, such as cattle, culling is usually the only economic option.
+Culling is not strictly necessary if genetics is the only issue in small/domestic animals: sterilization/fertility control is effective and often preferable.
+For large agricultural animals, like cattle, culling is routinely used as the primary economic method to remove less desirable animals rather than sterilize them.

 The issue of casual breeders who inbreed irresponsibly is discussed in the following quotation on cattle: